 As everyone knows whipping is part of the democratic system which exists in Westminster and elsewhere in the UK system.
 Whether it is used or not depends on the subject.
 Some subjects are whipped and some are not.
 In the context of Group meetings issues that are relevant are discussed in detail and so there is a democratic discussion.
 The decision on whether to whip the vote is not anti-democratic it is part of the democratic process.

+(note: this statement by the Leader was made on behalf of all political groups and councillors)

 Address by Stefan Piechnik